YasinOkat/FitnessCalculator/README.md

     Kotlin Coroutines: Allows for asynchronous programming and background tasks.
     Material Components: Provides pre-built UI components following the Material Design guidelines.

-# Contributing

-Contributions are welcome!
-If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.

 # License

 This project is licensed under the GNU General Public License (GPL).
 See the [LICENSE](LICENSE) file for more information.